Saturday, July 31, 2004

 Wednesday, July 07, 2004

-Sorry, for the absence of words of late.
+Sorry for the absence of words of late.
 I've been taking care of house business.
 I live in a 'collective' called the ABC house which is owned by an organization called the Black Walnut Association.
 For the last year, people within the ranks have been lobbying to turn my house into a youth hostel.
 My housemates and I have diligently fought against this and as of two nights ago it appears that we have won!
 Our morale immediately sky-rocketed and I have been doing lots of various chores like mowing, mopping, fixing cabinets, etc. The BWA also gave us $10,000.00 to paint our house's exterior!!!
 It's time for a victory party real soon; maybe next weekend.

 I've also been busy being a playwright-- a dramatist!
 I appear to have a spark for it.
 At least Nerviz thinks so; he'll be the narrator in it.
 He's a trucker named Don Smucker who helps my George Small character metamorphose into the infamous rapping porn star known as Slippery Goodstuff.